It may feel overwhelming when you start a healing diet. This will help you in getting started on your real food Adventure.

 You will notice that almost everything is home cooked, starting from scratch.
 There are more steps involved in preparing foods, for example, soaking nuts and grains (if you eat them) before use.
 Furthermore, there are foods mentioned that you never even heard of or were informed are bad for you.

 Years ago, I taught a class called Healthier Food Choices in which I spoke about how, for example, conventional packaged food ingredients were bad and how one could make a healthier food choice by choosing a food with similar but healthier ingredients from the health food store!

-I have traveled a long distance since then.
 Now, I simply council people to stop buying packaged foods entirely and to start making their own meals from real food.
 There is no longer any need to read food labels, because I no longer buy foods that requires a label.
 If there is more than one or two simple ingredients it goes back on the shelf.

 But we are getting way ahead of ourselves here.

 Before you take your first steps, you need to crawl a little.
 So the very first action to take is to start to become familiar with the basics.
 Start to gather correct nutritional information.